22009071/Gaussian/README.md

 ```
 Program to solve a matrix using Gaussian elimination with partial pivoting.

-Developed by: R.KARTHIKEYAN
+Developed by: kabilan T
-RegisterNumber: 22002525
+RegisterNumber: 22009071

 import numpy as np
 import sys